apache/pulsar/site2/docs/functions-worker.md

 - add JMV flags, like `-XX:+ExitOnOutOfMemoryError`
 - pass custom system properties, like `-Dlog4j2.formatMsgNoLookups`

+**Note**
-Please note that this feature applies only to Process and Kubernetes runtimes.
+This feature applies only to Process and Kubernetes runtimes.

 #### Security settings